 RSUs.
 Each RSU is the economic equivalent of one share of Brink's Common Stock and is settled in shares of Brink's Common Stock.
-RSUs retain value even if the price of Brink's Common Stock decreases below the price on the date of grant as long as the named executive officer satisfies the vesting requirements.
+RSUs retain value even if the price of Brink's Common Stock decreases below the price on the date of grant as long as the

 Stock Options.
-Each Stock Option represents an opportunity to purchase a share of the Company's common stock at the fair market value as of the grant date, subject to time-based and/or performance-based vesting conditions.
+Each Stock Option represents an opportunity to purchase a share of the Company's common stock at the fair market value as of the grant date, subject to time-based and/or performancebased vesting conditions.